PROGRAMS FOR MENTAL OR EMOTIONAL DISTURBANCES

 (g) “Superintendent” means the executive head of the state institution as listed in subsection (3)(f) of this rule.

-(4) Designation of State Institution for Admission of Persons Under Jurisdiction of Court or Psychiatric Security Review Board:
+(4) Designation of State Institution for Serving Persons Under Jurisdiction of Court, the Oregon Health Authority, or Psychiatric Security Review Board:

 (a) If a court orders a person committed to a state institution for an evaluation under ORS 161.365 to determine a defendant’s fitness to proceed to trial, under ORS 161.315 to determine a defendant’s criminal responsibility, or under ORS 161.725 to determine if a defendant is a habitual criminal, the person will be admitted to the Forensic Psychiatric Service of Oregon State Hospital according to conditions set forth in subsection (b) of this section, unless otherwise ordered by the Administrator;